New York Life Building: Construction

 All leases at MSG were set to expire in May 1925.
-Demolition of MSG began at that time, and work on the foundation began in August 1925, after MSG had been demolished.
-The directors had considered retaining some portions of the MSG structure, such as the Diana sculpture at MSG, but this was deemed infeasible.
+Demolition of MSG began at that time, and work on the foundation began in August 1925, after the old structure had been demolished.
+The directors had considered retaining some portions of the MSG structure, such as the Diana sculpture, but this was deemed infeasible.
 The erection of the New York Life Building's steelwork began in January 1926.
 Gunvald Aus was selected as the structural engineer and the Starrett Brothers as general contractor.

 Builder Paul Starrett of the Starrett Brothers, whose opinion New York Life's board had asked, had seen Gilbert's tentative plan as an "unlighted, unrelieved box of a building".
 In mid-1926, Starrett convinced New York Life to cancel an existing steel order for the project, and asked Yasuo Matsui, an associate in his company, the Starrett Brothers, to come up with a new plan.
 Within 48 hours, Matsui submitted his revised plans.
 At the time, some $1 million had been spent and work was partially complete.
 The remaining cost of construction had been deemed too expensive; excessive ventilation and artificial lighting systems would have been needed due to the lack of light courts, making it difficult for the space to be profitable as originally planned.
 Such concerns had been expressed by the state's Insurance Department, as well as by Starrett.
 In August 1926, a new plan was released for a 34-story limestone structure with setbacks, a pyramidal roof, and a Gothic design inspired by French and Dutch architecture.
 The foundation excavation was completed that month.
 By then, Gilbert had lost interest in the construction process, and his office was "simply approving or disapproving [...]
 Starrett Brothers' decisions, largely without comment" by 1927.

 The ceremonial cornerstone, laid in June 1927, was filled with documents such as a copy of The New York Times and various company-related reports.
 New York Life started to move into the 51 Madison Avenue building in November 1928.
 During that month New York Life transferred 75 million documents representing $6.85 billion in policies to the new building.
 An additional $675 million in securities was transported to the new structure, protected by 100 armored cars with machine guns.
 The New York Life Building at 51 Madison Avenue was officially opened on December 12, 1928, when U.S. president Calvin Coolidge, a board member of New York Life, pressed a button at the White House.
 The structure had been completed at an ultimate cost of $23.35 million; of this, the land cost $2.35 million and the actual construction was $21 million.